Janmm14/ChatTranslator/README.md

 Features:

 Player will be informed on join that chat is being translated for them, if they don't want it, they can turn it off.
-This plugin can uses google translate that will give us %90 accurate results.
+This plugin uses google translate that to 90% gives us accurate results.